pnp/custom-learning-office-365/installation/README.md

 ## Prerequisites

-- You will need to be a SharePoint Administrator to be able to deploy this solution to the target tenant and have Site Collection
+- You will need to be a SharePoint Administrator to be able to deploy this solution to the target tenant and have Site Collection.
 - You must have set up and configured the tenant-wide App Catalog.
 Please see [Set up your Office 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant#create-app-catalog-site) and follow the Create app catalog site section.
 If your tenant-wide App Catalog has already been provisioned you will need access to an account that has rights to upload a package to it to complete this setup process.
 Generally this is an account with the SharePoint administrator role.
 If an account with that role does not work, go to the SharePoint admin center and find the Site Collection Administrators for the app catalog site collection and either log in as one of the Site Collection Administrators, or add the SharePoint administrator account that failed to the Site Collection Administrators.
 You will also need access to an account that is a SharePoint Administrator.
 - Provisioning with the PnP Lookbook template will provision all 10 langauges.
 If you need multilingual support ensure that your default language is set on the site collection BEFORE installing the Lookbook template.
 For more information on multilingual support see [Overview of multilingual support for learning pathways](https://docs.microsoft.com/en-us/office365/customlearning/custom_overview_ml).

 ## Install WebPart in Tenant App Catalog

-To install the Microsoft 365 learning pathways solution you will upload the `customlearning.sppkg` file to the tenant-wide App Catalog and deploy it.
+To install the Microsoft 365 learning pathways solution in your tenant app catalog, you will need to upload the `customlearning.sppkg` file to the tenant-wide App Catalog and deploy it.
 Please see [Use the App Catalog to make custom business apps available for your SharePoint Online environment](https://docs.microsoft.com/en-us/sharepoint/use-app-catalog) for detailed instructions on how to add an app to the app catalog.

 ## Provision/Identify Modern Communication Site

-Either identify and existing or provision a new modern communication site in your SharePoint Online tenant.
+Either identify an existing communication site or provision a new modern communication site in your SharePoint Online tenant.
 For more information about how to provision a communication site see [Create a communication site in SharePoint Online](https://support.office.com/en-us/article/create-a-communication-site-in-sharepoint-online-7fb44b20-a72f-4d2c-9173-fc8f59ba50eb) and follow the Steps to create a communication site.

 You will want to add everyone who should be able to view content to the Visitors group and everyone who should be able to administer custom playlists to the Members group.
 To configure the site for Microsoft 365 learning pathways the first time the user must be either a site collection administrator or part of the Owners group.